“My aim is to share the brilliance and beauty of nature. It staggers and inspires me in equal measure.

 Adrian Cale … passionate wildlife filmmaker & naturalist

 A highly experienced producer, director and cameraman, Adrian has travelled widely making natural history programmes for numerous TV channels including the BBC, ITV, Animal Planet and National Geographic.
-He has also produced work for various global wildlife charities and is a strong narrator and versatile broadcaster.
+He has also produced work for various global wildlife charities and is a strong narrator and versatile presenter.
 Adrian’s photographic images are used across print and online media to highlight the animals that feature in his films and on his travels, some of which populate this site.

 Adrian has been fascinated by wildlife for as long as he can remember, keeping all manner of animals growing up.
 A passionate naturalist, he has acquired an in-depth knowledge of the natural world and has authored many of his own films, sometimes turning the camera on himself and presenting his experiences along the way.
 An informed observer and very much in the moment, Adrian’s personally engaged programmes are well received.